budopod1/Epsilon/README.md

 # Building

 After changes are made to the C#, the C# must be rebuilt with `./build.bash`.
 After `builtins.c` is editted, the builtins can be rebuilt with `./buildbuiltins.bash`.

+# Testing

+Epsilon can be tested with

+    ./test.bash